Easy Cloth Diaper Washing Routine

 Vinegar may also be used in the rinse cycle to help neutralize the urine odor, equalize the pH balance, help prevent stains from setting in, and as a natural fabric softener.

-NOTE: If you have hard water, vinegar may cause your diapers to smell bad once urinated on.
-In that case, we recommend you discontinue using soap and switch to detergent.
+Note: If you have hard water, vinegar may cause your diapers to smell bad once urinated on.
+In that case, we recommend you discontinue using powdered soap and switch to a liquid detergent.

 Cloth Diaper Pails?